rhielab/3Dgenome/figure_script/figure1/1C/README.md

 To run TopDom, below is the example code we used:

-Generate sparse matrix format ending with bp.txt files using python script.
+First, generate sparse matrix format ending with bp.txt files using python script.

 - The 1st input is the path to hic file.
 - The 2nd input is the resolution, here we choose 50KB.
 Please specify this option according to your need.